 UPDATE 11.10.09: Watch this video report-back from lobby day, which features how STAND activists ushered-in a new era of video advocacy!

-From November 6-9, nearly 1,000 student anti-genocide leaders from around the country will convene in Washington as part of Pledge2Protect, a conference designed to educate, empower and highlight the work of activists who are driving the movement to prevent and stop genocide and mass atrocities.
+I'm about to head down to Washington D.C., where this weekend nearly 1,000 student anti-genocide leaders from around the country will convene as part of Pledge2Protect, a conference designed to educate, empower and highlight the work of activists who are driving the movement to prevent and stop genocide and mass atrocities.

-On the last day of the conference, Monday, November 9th, activists will screen and hand-deliver 100 personalized videos on the Hill – one for each U.S. Senator – as part of the largest lobby day in genocide prevention history.
-In this first phase of the campaign and in support of the lobby day, students have created 500 video messages for their Senators.
-Chapters in each state will choose the best messages from their state and integrate them into the core video below that STAND and WITNESS have produced (view full credits).
+The part that I think is most innovative comes on the last day of the conference, Monday, November 9th, when activists will screen and hand-deliver 100 personalized videos on the Hill – one for each U.S. Senator - as part of the largest genocide prevention lobby day in history.
+In this first phase of the campaign and in support of the lobby day, students have already created 500 video messages to their Senators.

-This video playlist features a few example student messages to their Senators
+This video playlist features a few examples of student messages to their Senators

 And this is the core video that they’re remixing…

-If you want to help make “never again” a reality, join the national anti-genocide chorus and call 1-800-GENOCIDE to reach your senators’ offices TODAY and ask them to take the lead on making genocide prevention a national priority.
+If you want to help make “never again” a reality, join the national anti-genocide chorus and call 1800GENOCIDE to reach your senators’ office TODAY and ask them to take the lead on making genocide prevention a national priority.